 I am broadly interested in using phylogenetic, morphological, and functional approaches to understand the patterns and processes shaping the remarkable diversity of life on this planet.
 Most of my research has focused on marine fishes, but I am excited to start branching out across the tree of life.
-I am currently involved in research and collaborations on mantis shrimp, seed-shooting plants, and small mammals.
+I am currently involved in research and collaborations on snapping shrimp, trap jaw ants, seed-shooting plants, and small mammals.

 Phylogenomics and comparative methods: A well-resolved phylogeny is essential for asking macroevolutionary questions and an important component of my research is the construction of phylogenetic trees using cutting-edge methods.
 I recently published a phylogeny using >1340 ultraconserved elements (UCEs) and increased taxon sampling to resolve the problematic relationships among major syngnathiform clades.

 I am also generally interested in character evolution, especially within fishes, but also across the tree of life.
 For instance, my undergraduate research in Dr. Amy R. McCune’s lab at Cornell University reevaluated the homology of lungs and gasbladders (an air-filled organ found in most fishes) using evidence from arterial vasculature in early-branching bony fishes.
 In our paper we find that vestigial pulmonary arteries might have been overlooked in previous descriptions of critical taxa (paddlefish and sturgeon), because these arteries have been co-opted for new functions in these fishes.
 Ultimately, my work helped support the homology of pulmonary arteries between lobe-finned fishes that breathe air using a lung and the ray-finned fish Amia which breathes using a gasbladder, which in turn lends support to the homology of lungs and swimbladders.